Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword displays the pattern "root" from a file.

 15-countthatword displays the number of lines with the pattern "bin" in the file.

+16-whatsnext displays lines with the pattern "root" and 3 lines after them in the file.